Understanding the IPv4 Layer 3 Header: Structure and Key Fields

 - Size: 6 bits

-- Common values:
+- Common Values:

-0- Best effort (default)46- Expedited Forwarding (low latency)34- Assured Forwarding (guaranteed bandwidth)
+0: Best effort (default)46: Expedited Forwarding (low latency)34: Assured Forwarding (guaranteed bandwidth)

-- Sender sets initial TTL value (commonly
+- Sender sets initial value (typically

 64,128, or255) - Each router decrements TTL by